aditya-cadbury/Blockchain-Technology-Project/IMPLEMENTATION_DOCUMENTATION.md

 # Test IPFS functionality
 # 1. Get Web3.Storage token from https://web3.storage
 # 2. Upload a file using the UI
-# 3. Verify CID is stored on-chain
+# 3. Verify CID is stored on-chain and visible in Track view
 ```

 **Evidence Files:**